How to manage constipation

 Physical activity is another critical component in managing constipation, as regular exercise can stimulate intestinal function and help alleviate symptoms.
 Engaging in moderate exercise, such as walking or swimming, for at least 30 minutes most days can make bowel movements easier.

 If lifestyle changes and over-the counter treatments don’t provide relief, your gastroenterologist may recommend further investigations to rule out any serious underlying conditions.
-This could involve blood tests, imaging studies, or a colonoscopy.
+This could involve blood tests, imaging studies, or an endoscopic procedure.
 In some cases, medications specifically designed to treat constipation, such as prescription laxatives or prokinetic agents, may be necessary.

-For people with pelvic floor dysfunction - a condition where the muscles responsible for bowel movements don’t work correctly - biofeedback therapy may be recommended.
-This involves using devices to provide real-time feedback on muscle activity and can help retrain the pelvic floor for better bowel function.
+For people with pelvic floor dysfunction - a condition where the muscles responsible for bowel movements don’t work correctly - further tailored investigation may be recommended to establish any anatomical or functional defect and to distinguish this issue from constipation originating from higher up in the bowel.
+Treatments such as pelvic physiotherapy and biofeedback could be considered.

 Ultimately, the management of constipation should be adapted to each patient's specific situation.
 Consulting with a specialist, such as a gastroenterologist, will help monitor progress and adjust treatment plans as necessary.